Tarot Love Reading: A Complete Guide to Understanding Relationship Cards

 Ace of Cups

-- Reversed: Blocked emotions, self-love needed
+- Reversed: Blocked emotions, repressed feelings, emotional walls

 Love Tarot Spreads